Weapon of Choice (song): Background

 "Weapon of Choice" features a lead vocal by Bootsy Collins, known as a member of the funk group Parliament-Funkadelic and leader of Bootsy's Rubber Band.
 On the album version, Collins's normal vocals are heard through the right audio channel; the same vocals, distorted to a much deeper pitch, are heard through the left.
 The song features a prominent sample of Sly & the Family Stone's 1968 song "Into My Own Thing", as well as samples from "All Strung Out Over You" by The Chambers Brothers and "Word Play" by The X-Ecutioners, the latter of which was previously sampled on another Fatboy Slim song, "Don't Forget Your Teeth", the B-side to his single "Right Here, Right Now", and "Gangster Trippin".

-The chorus of the song, "You could blow with this, or you could blow with that", is an homage to the Black Sheep song "The Choice Is Yours (Revisited)", which has a similar chorus.
+The chorus of the song, "You could blow with this, or you could blow with that", is a homage to the Black Sheep song "The Choice Is Yours (Revisited)", which has a similar chorus.
 The lines "Walk without rhythm/and it won't attract the worm" quote the science fiction novel Dune, while the line "tone of my voice" may be the titular weapon, as used by some of the book's characters.
 The line "halfway between the gutter and the stars" refers to a line in Oscar Wilde's play Lady Windermere's Fan: "We are all of us in the gutter, but some of us are looking at the stars", and was also used as the album title.

 The radio edit is referred to as the "Attack Hamster Edit", and is the version featured on Fatboy Slim's greatest hits album The Greatest Hits – Why Try Harder.
 Collins's vocal tracks, both normal and distorted, remain intact, but the distorted track is barely audible.
 It peaked at No. 137 on the UK Singles Chart.
-The song was briefly featured in the 2001 film Joe Somebody, the Malcolm in the Middle episode "Malcolm vs. Reese" and the 2006 film Night at the Museum.
+The song was briefly featured in the 2001 film Joe Somebody, the Malcolm in the Middle episode "Malcolm vs. Reese", The Lone Gunmen episode "All About Yves" and the 2006 film Night at the Museum.
 It was used in the E3 trailer of Skylanders: Swap Force in 2013.

 On the album, the song segues from "Retox" and thus the ending of "Retox" is on this track.
 At 5:06 on the "single version", the last second (5:05) gets repeated many times until it finishes at 5:36.
 On the album, the last two seconds get repeated until 5:23, and scratching sounds start at 5:14 until the conclusion at 5:45.
 The single version and album version also have several other differences, including the ordering of vocal snippets towards the five-minute mark.